felixilgatto/ardrone-ros-kinetic-docker/README.md

 ```

 ## Usage

+First open new command prompt and run the ros core :
 ```bash
 roscore
 ```

-To emulate the ardrone you can launch the gazebo simulation using :
+To emulate the ardrone you can launch the gazebo simulation using in a command prompt:
 ```bash
 roslaunch cvg_sim_gazebo ardrone_testworld.launch
 ```